DataDog/dd-py-tracing-workshop/README.md

         log.info("operation %s took %.2f seconds", self.name, end-self.:start)
 ```

 This code lives for you in `timing.py` and logs to `timing.log`.
-Let's wire these into the app.
+Let's wire these into the app, `app.py`.
 ```python
 from timing import timing_decorator, TimingContextManager ...